lliai/spos/README.md

 pip install apex
 ```

+## TODO
+Add FLOPS constraint during supernet-training and searching, finetune the hyperparameters of best-subnet-training with more experiments.

 ## Usage
 ### Dataset Preparation
 Split the original imagenet training set into two parts: 50000 images for validation (50 images for each class exactly) and the rest as the training set by running: